Last Updated on January 30, 2023 by lauren

 Bontebok National Park, Swellendam

-Located along the banks of the Breede River, Elsie’s Kraal offers some of the best camping in South Africa with stunning views of the Langeberg Mountains.
-Explore the nearby area by going on a self-drive game safari, kayak along the river or conquer one of the beautiful hiking trails.
+Located along the banks of the Breede River, Elsie’s Kraal offers some of the best camping in South Africa, with stunning views of the Langeberg Mountains.
+Explore the nearby area by going on game drives, kayaking along the river or conquering one of the beautiful hiking trails.

 Campsite Specs: